nickziv/illumetrics_cmd/README.md

 Building
 ========

 Go to `build/illumos` directory and run `make illumetrics` to get the executable.

 Run `make clean` to remove everything that was built.

+You may wish to change the `PREFIX`, `SLPREFIX`, and `GRPREFIX`.
+They define the install prefix for illumetrics, and the search prefixes for libslablist and libgraph.

 Status
 ======